Nicole Klepp, Psy.D.

 Occupational Therapy Director

-Play is the most important “occupation” for a child and it is the foundation of all developmental skills.
+I believe play is the most important “occupation” for a child and it is the foundation of all developmental skills.
 Fostering a child’s ability to play, attend and learn by supporting or treating his/her weaknesses is a passion of mine.
 As an OT I am able to help children better learn to regulate their nervous system to allow for improved frustration tolerance, attention, emotional control and participation in daily life skills.
 Through play we also improve fine motor and gross motor coordination, strength and visual perceptual skills building confidence along the way.
-To be able to help children live their life to their full potential is rewarding for me.
+To be able to help children and adults live their life to their full potential is rewarding for me.